anova0515/website/content/project/vietnam_bargaining/index.md

 ---
-abstract: "We investigate how scientists’ outside options affect their wages and knowledge production.
-We document how the abrupt end of draft deferrals for American graduate students in 1967 sharply changed the outside option of young working male scientists.
-A triple difference analysis reveals scientist wages are sensitive to outside option changes, but their knowledge production is not."
+abstract: "We investigate how scientists’ outside options affect their knowledge production.
+We document how the abrupt end of draft deferrals for American graduate students in 1967 sharply changed the outside option of young working male scientists."
 authors:
+- Shawn Kantor
 - admin
-- Alex Whalley
+- Alexander Whalley
-- Shawn Kantor
-date: "2022-09-26T00:00:00Z"
+date: "2024-11-10T00:00:00Z"
-date_print: "Current version: October 2022"
+date_print: "Current version: November 2024"
 show_date: false
 doi: ""
 featured: false